emiridbest/esusu/README.md

 ![Esusu Logo](https://github.com/user-attachments/assets/c1e4d15e-d400-477f-a302-98ba9e40135d)

+# Proof of Ship 9
+- Commence viral app invite campaign: New user and inviter get G$2000 each.
+- Add airtime freebies: Prices are subsidised at over 20x.
+- Track tx hashes: This is for dispute resolution and activity monitoring.
+- Improve UI: Making it look cleaner and more professional.
+- Grow DAU to >650: The actual value at the time of report is 685
+- Commence G$ only daily claims: Making Esusu attractive to users who do not want subsidised airtimr or data topups.

+# Proof of Ship 7

+- Implemented robust user management and profile service (wallet-based identity, email/phone linking, MongoDB integration)
+- Centralised transaction management for savings, withdrawals, utility payments, group contributions, and payouts with blockchain tracking
+- Developed group thrift and rotating savings service (5-member groups, automated scheduling, strong validation)
+- Built a utility and electricity payment service with secure API integration and auditable flows
+- Added notification and multi-channel alert service (email, SMS, push) for key user and group events

 # Proof of Ship 6
 - Made smart contracts upgradable
 - Added test suite with above 85% coverage
 - Implemented G$ face verification on Farcaster
-- Accepting Celo as a means of payment via MentoSDK exchange rate
 - Onboard additional users, increasing the community base by over 150%
 - Ran a monthly community giveaway scheme
 - Launched referral campaign for early community members with rewards payout of over $250 so far
 - Ensured GitOps pipeline is functional

-# Proof of Ship 7

-- Implemented robust user management and profile service (wallet-based identity, email/phone linking, MongoDB integration)
-- Centralized transaction management for savings, withdrawals, utility payments, group contributions, and payouts with blockchain tracking
-- Developed group thrift and rotating savings service (5-member groups, automated scheduling, strong validation)
-- Built utility and electricity payment service with secure API integration and auditable flows
-- Added notification and multi-channel alert service (email, SMS, push) for key user and group events

 ## Overview

-Esusu is a decentralised application (DApp) built on the Celo Mainnet that modernizes traditional community savings systems.
+Esusu is a decentralised application (DApp) built on the Celo Mainnet that modernises traditional community savings systems.
 It enables financial inclusion through a 3-in-1 solution that combines collaborative savings, personal finance management, and bill payment capabilities.

 ## Features